Training

 Disaster Relief Volunteer Training

 Disaster Relief Volunteer TrainingOne of the key lessons learnt from the 2011 disaster is that volunteers can provide a major impact in disaster response, if properly trained and organized.
 To prepare and empower citizens to respond as volunteers in the wake of disasters, PBV began implementing the Disaster Relief Volunteer Training Program across the country in November 2011.
-This is a comprehensive program consisting of 4 components:

-• Disaster Relief Volunteer Leader Training course (Intensive Workshop, 2 days) – 569 people trained
+• Disaster Relief Volunteer Leader Training course (Intensive Workshop, 2 days)

 These training sessions are held across Japan on a regular basis, and are designed to be accessible to anyone, regardless of background, experience or age.
 Whilst PBV organizes these training sessions for the general public, we also regularly hold customized sessions for corporations, universities, Social Welfare Councils and other civil society organizations.